 We updated lapse rate and mortality assumptions based on historical experience.
 For certain annuity products without a lifetime income benefit rider, the lapse rate assumption was increased in more recent cohorts to reflect higher lapses on polices with a market value adjustment ("MVA") feature.
 For other annuity products with a lifetime income benefit rider, the population was bifurcated based on whether policies had utilized the rider.
 For those policies which had utilized the rider, the lapse rate assumption was decreased in later durations.
 The overall mortality assumption was lowered to reflect historical experience.
-The net impact of the updates to the lapse rate and mortality assumptions resulted in higher expected future gross profits as compared to previous estimates and an increase in the balances of deferred policy acquisition costs and deferred sales inducements.
-The net impact of the updates to lapse rate and mortality assumptions resulted in an increase in the liability for lifetime income benefit riders due to a greater amount of expected benefit payments in excess of account values.
+The net impact of the updates to lapse rate and mortality assumptions resulted in an increase in the market risk benefit liability due to a greater amount of expected benefit payments in excess of account values.

 We updated the lifetime income benefit rider utilization assumption based on historical experience.
 The ultimate utilization assumption was lowered for policies with a fee rider and certain policies with a no-fee rider.
 In addition, the utilization assumption was changed to reflect seasonality with higher utilization rates during the first quarter of each year.
-The net impact of the updates to the utilization assumption resulted in a decrease in the liability for lifetime income benefit riders due to a lower amount of expected benefits payments due to lower expected utilization.
-The net impact of the updates to the utilization assumption resulted in higher expected future gross profits as compared to previous estimates and an increase in the balances of deferred policy acquisition costs and deferred sales inducements.
+The net impact of the updates to the utilization assumption resulted in a decrease in the market risk benefit liability due to a lower amount of expected benefits payments due to lower expected utilization.